devcurmudgeon/ybd/doc/readme.md

 http://github.com/devcurmudgeon/brock/brock.py

 Depending on reactions, I hope that it'll either inspire morph wizards to fix some of the above in morph, or maybe we could bring the hard stuff from morph into brock?
+I'd prefer the latter, as I think it would help us to lose some of the cruft we've acquired, but I'm sure others will disagree.

 Anyways, I'm out of the office for a while, so I won't hear any of the cries, whether they be joy or rage :)

 Notes:
-- I've done some tweaking of definitions.git to drop strata, systems, chunks etc. The script I'm using for the tweaking is morph-converter.sh
+- definitions.git are tweaked to drop strata, systems, chunks etc. The script I'm using for the tweaking is morph-converter.sh
 - brock.py parses all of the definitions directories and can walk the whole build tree for any component in build order within two seconds or so.
+It doesn't fetch or build anything yet though.
 - It has a notional working cache scheme, but Emmet has already highlighted it's not safe - I'd welcome input/help on that (note I have so far been unable to understand morph's cache key scheme)
 - there are only a couple of simple tests at the moment - try running ./check.sh
 - I'm not particularly wedded to brock as a name, but
   - afaict it's unique as a foss project name
   - it resonates with baserock
   - it is clearly not morph :-)